jax-ml/jax/docs/201/shard-map.md

 one for each physical device) should be assembled back together to form the final output value.
-For example, in both the `f1` and `f2` examples above the `out_specs` indicate we should form the final output by concatenating together the block results along both axes, resulting in both cases an array `y` of shape `(12, 24)`.
+For example, in both the `f1` and `f2` examples above the `out_specs` indicate we should form the final output by concatenating together the block results along both axes, resulting in both cases in an array `y` of shape `(12, 24)`.
 (It's an error if an output shape of the body function, i.e. an output block shape, has a rank too small for the concatenation described by the corresponding output pspec.)